-Newspaper articles reveal that Buttermilk Falls, and a nearby ballfield, was a popular picnic area for school and church outings from about 1905 until the late 1930’s.
-The area unfortunately fell into neglect for many decades after World War II and was sadly even used as a dumping ground for old tires.
+I can hardly find much mention of the falls throughout the first half of the 1900’s, but I presume it was a popular site for swimming and summer picnics.
 In the mid-1970’s a local initiative pressed the Beaver County government to take action to preserve the site, however it was years before anything happened on this front.
-The county finally purchased almost four acres along Clark’s Run from a private interest in March 2000 and also received a generous donation of adjoining property from the nearby Conley Motor Inn.
+The county finally purchased about four acres along Clark’s Run from a private interest in March 2000 and also received a generous donation of adjoining property from the nearby Conley Motor Inn.

-The county cleaned up the site, named it as the Buttermilk Falls Natural Area, and added parking spots, safety railings, and wooden benches along an approved trail.
+The county cleaned up the site, named it as the Buttermilk Falls Natural Area in about 2005, and added parking spots, safety railings, and wooden benches along an improved trail.
 A large sign marks its location along Route 18 north of Beaver Falls, but the park is still a little known gem of Beaver County.
 The park is county-owned but by agreement is maintained by the borough of Homewood.
-Above the falls are other historic relics, including the old Homewood United Methodist Church, several old railroad bridges, and remnants of the Harmony Short Line.
+Around the falls are other historic sites, including the old Homewood United Methodist Church, several old railroad bridges, and remnants of the Harmony Short Line.

 The fortunes of Homewood Junction rose and fell with the railroad industry.
 With the general decline of the railroads beginning in the 1920’s the area soon returned to its sleepy roots.
-Today, Homewood is a quiet little settlement with a population of only about 150 people and Buttermilk Falls is its main – though seemingly unknown – attraction.
+Today, Homewood is a quiet little settlement with a population of only about 150 people and Buttermilk Falls Natural Area is a beautiful – though seemingly unknown – attraction.

 An old photo of Buttermilk Falls c1900.
 You can see part of the railroad bridge in the upper left of the photo that spans Clark’s Run above.
 The old railroad station and St. Cloud Hotel would be just off photo to the left.